What are the ACT Clinics?

-The Autism Care for Toddlers (ACT) Clinic is a community outreach program located in the Autism Center of Nebraska at the intersection of 90th and Q streets.
-The clinic provides early intervention services using applied behavior analysis (ABA), which is the only research-supported treatment for autism spectrum disorders.
-The clinic offers one-on-one services for toddlers with autism and a caregiver-training program.
+The Autism Care for Toddlers (ACT) Clinics are community outreach programs.
+The clinics provide early intervention services using applied behavior analysis (ABA), which is a research-supported treatment for autism spectrum disorders.
+The clinics offer one-on-one services for toddlers with autism and a caregiver-training program.

 Services are provided by undergraduate- and graduate-level behavioral therapists in various disciplines (e.g., speech-language pathology, psychology, special education).
-Therapists are either Registered Behavior Technicians (RBTs) or are working toward RBT certification.
+Therapists are Registered Behavior Technicians (RBTs).

 Training and ongoing supervision is provided by Board Certified Behavior Analysts (BCBAs) and/or Licensed Mental Health Practitioners (LMHP) with expertise in ABA.

-The ACT Clinic offers a caregiver-training program that teaches the skills required to increase language, decrease challenging behaviors and promote generalization of skills to home and community settings.
+The ACT Clinics offer a caregiver-training program that teaches the skills required to increase language, decrease challenging behaviors and promote generalization of skills to home and community settings.
 Instructional information is delivered in a one-on-one format during which behavioral techniques are described and modeled by BCBAs.
 Each caregiver is given an opportunity to practice skills through role play and/or with his/her child and feedback is delivered.

-To learn more about employment opportunities at the ACT clinic please search for available positions.
+To learn more about employment opportunities at the MMI iCASD ACT Clinics please search for available positions including Behavioral Technician I, Behavioral Technician II, and Behavior Analysis Specialists.